-Our former directors and their affiliates will collectively own 10,259,688 shares of our common stock or approximately 32.3% of our outstanding shares of common stock after the consummation of the offering contemplated hereby, excluding any shares of common stock purchased in our directed share program and the purchase by entities affiliated with one or more of our existing stockholders that have agreed to purchase shares of our common stock in this offering at the initial public offering price.
+Our former directors and their affiliates will collectively own 13,051,042 shares of our common stock or approximately 35.4% of our outstanding shares of common stock, assuming exercise of the Investor Warrants held by the selling stockholders.
 Accordingly, if these stockholders were to choose to act together, they could have a significant influence over all matters requiring stockholder approval, including the election of directors and approval of significant corporate transactions, such as a merger or other sale of our company or all or a significant percentage of our assets.
 This concentration of ownership could limit your ability to influence corporate matters and may have the effect of delaying or preventing a third party from acquiring control over us.